3lc-ai/ultralytics/ultralytics/utils/tlc/README.md

 <details>
 <summary>Object Detection</summary>
-In addition to tables created with `Table.from_yolo()`, it is also possible to use tables with the COCO format used in the 3LC Detectron2 integration.
+In addition to tables created with `Table.from_yolo()` (which is called internally when you provide a yolo dataset), it is also possible to use tables with the COCO format used in the 3LC Detectron2 integration.
 If you have created 3LC tables in the Detectron2 integration, you can also use this `tlc.Table` in this integration!
 </details>

 <details>